 Pike-Lincoln offers career, technical, adult and community education programs.
 The school has offered an LPN program since 1973.

 Practical Nursing Program

 The 11-month practical nursing program requires the completion of 1,490 contact hours, 480 of which are clinical experiences.
 While the clinical portion varies in day and time, the didactic part of the program takes place during the day, five days a week.
 Students learn about IV therapy, medication administration, leadership and management, pharmacology and nutrition.
-Each applicant must attend an admissions workshop and provide official transcripts and three letters of reference.
-Other requirements include a high school diploma or equivalent, resume, handwritten essay and copies of birth certificate, social security card and driver's license.
+Each applicant must provide official transcripts and three letters of reference.
+Other requirements include a high school diploma or equivalent, resume, and copies of birth certificate, social security card and driver's license.
 Proof of good mental/physical health and criminal background check clearance must be provided.
-Completion of a prerequisite math courses is also required.

 Other School Options

-There is also a 2-level practical nursing program offered at Jefferson College, 50 miles from downtown St. Peters.
-Once students meet the LPN requirements and pass a mobility test, they can advance into the second level, which is an RN program.
+There is also a 2-level practical nursing program offered at Jefferson College, 39 miles from downtown St. Peters.
+Once students meet the LPN requirements, they can advance into the second level, which is an RN program.